 What will Apple do?

 But the big question is: what will Apple do?
-Apple, of course, isn't saying that.
-Apple observers study the stars and try to deduce the future.
-One of those who attended last November's Messaging and SMS World conference, run by Capacity in association with the MEF, hinted that GSMA is having fruitful talks with Apple.
+Apple, of course, isn't saying.
+Apple watchers study the stars and try to predict the future.
+One attendee at last November's Messaging and SMS World conference, hosted by Capacity in association with the Ministry of Economy and Finance, hinted that the GSMA is having fruitful discussions with Apple.

-I followed up with David O'Byrne, director of the IP communications project at GSMA, who told me in January that the trade association had meetings with Apple about adopting the RCS standards.
-"There has been a lot of involvement with them" since early 2017.
-"We know they are getting the case for RCS."
-Apple acknowledges that it does not have the 100% of the telephony market, so it needs technology that works across the industry.
+I followed up with David O'Byrne, director of the GSMA's IP communications project, who told me in January that the trade association had held meetings with Apple about adopting the RCS standards.
+"There's been a lot of engagement with them" since early 2017.
+"We know they're getting the case for RCS."
+Apple acknowledges that it doesn't have the 100% of the telephony market, so it needs a technology that works across the industry.

-Another industry observer, who did not want to be named, says, “There has been a commitment with Apple about how it will play with RCS.
-Would it be a big breakthrough for Apple to join RCS?
-Yes No questions."
+Another industry observer, who did not want to be named, said: “There has been a discussion with Apple about how it will play with RCS.
+Would it be a big deal for Apple to join RCS?
+Yes, no question.”

-Others echo it, although Lane at Mobilesquared is more cautious.
-"Apple is reluctant to join the RCS bandwagon," he says, but adds that he has a problem when Apple users try to send an iMessage to others.
-Instead, they receive a simple and clear text message.
-He believes that “iMessage's 60% falls on SMS”.
+Others echo this, though Lane at Mobilesquared is more cautious.
+"Apple is reluctant to join the RCS bandwagon," he says, but adds that it has a problem when Apple users try to send an iMessage to others.
+Instead, they receive a simple, clear SMS.
+He believes that "the 60% iMessage falls back to SMS."

 "If RCS is on the native client, they will start learning how to use it."